 - Create a web app with your map, such as a story map with additional text, videos, images, and web pages.

-- Learn more about sharing and groups using the following resources: Get started with sharing, Get started with groups, and Put Your Best Thumbnail Forward.
+- Learn more about sharing and groups using the following resources: Get started with sharing, Get started with groups, Best practices for sharing, and Put Your Best Thumbnail Forward.